Results & Expectations

 Retatrutide

-Results are from Phase 2 trials with limited sample sizes.
-Phase 3 data will provide more definitive 1-year outcomes.
+Results are from Phase 2 trial data.
+Individual outcomes vary.
 Retatrutide is investigational and not FDA-approved.
-Individual results vary.

-To begin your weight loss journey with currently available treatments, visit our treatments page.
+To start your weight loss journey, visit our treatments page.

 Medical Disclaimer

 This article is for educational purposes only.
 Retatrutide is not FDA-approved.
-Results from Phase 2 (Jastreboff et al., NEJM 2023).
-Individual results vary significantly.
-Consult a healthcare provider for treatment guidance.
+Results based on Phase 2 data (Jastreboff et al., NEJM 2023).
+Individual results vary.
+Consult a healthcare provider.

 Get Started Today